emilymerwin/nicar2020-d3-map/hello-d3/readme.md

 And the same way we'd add divs or paragraphs to our page, lets add a circle to our SVG.
 All the attributes used in the code below are necessary to make our shape show up.

 	svg.append('circle')
-		.attr('cx', 250) // the x coordinate position of the circle .attr('cy', 250) // the y coordinate position of the circle .attr('r','100') // the radius of the circle .style('fill','blue') // svg elements use "fill" and "stroke" instead of background color, color or border
+		.attr('cx', '250') // the x coordinate position for the circle center .attr('cy', '250') // the y coordinate position for the circle center .attr('r','100') // the radius of the circle .style('fill','blue') // svg elements use "fill" and "stroke" instead of background color, color or border

 Let's add a rectangle as well.